-BORDER = type, html color, thickness, guidelines, guide color, mark/cross size, hor. guide offset, ver. guide offset, num. of guides, hor. gap offset, ver. gap offset type: the type of border can be chosen between:
+BORDER = type, html color, thickness, guidelines, guide color, mark/cross/line size, hor. guide offset, ver. guide offset, num. of guides, hor. gap offset, ver. gap offset, thickness type: the type of border can be chosen between:

-RECTANGLE draws a rectangle (the default)

-ROUNDED draws a rectangle with rounded corners

-MARK draws cut marks (the length is set with the 6th parameter html color: color of the border, in the same format used for HTML, black if not specified thickness: thickness of the border (in cm), if omitted, it is 1 pixel wide
+RECTANGLE draws a rectangle (the default) ROUNDED draws a rectangle with rounded corners MARK draws cut marks (the length is set with the 6 th parameter NONE no border html color: color of the border, in the same format used for HTML, black if not specified thickness: thickness of the border (in cm), if omitted, it is 1 pixel wide guidelines: this is for drawing lines beyond the card's boundaries (over the page's margins); you can choose between: